podaac/the-coding-club/notebooks/dask_with_cloud/ancillary/generalized_parallelization/readme.md

 ![results_figure2](./aws-costs_downscale-comp.jpg)

+* Computation times for all larger instances reduced computation time of 1000 files from ~8 hrs to ~20 minutes over the small, "general-purpose" control instance.
+* It was found that for our computation, each worker (e.g. processor, or vCPU) required at least ~6 GB of memory.
+This limited the maximuim number of processors that could be asked for from each type.
+* The memory-optimized instances performed the best both in terms of cost and performance.
+The compute-optimized performed almost as well, and the fact a fewer number of processors could be run (due to lower memory per processor), suggested that these might be better if our computation required less memory per processor.
+* The accelerated-computing instance performed the slowest despite costing the most per hour.
+This demonstrated that these instance types do not necessarily perform the best "out of the package" for an arbitrary task, and require more technical knowledge to utilize.
-* In a test comparing two EC2 instances that were identical other than bandwidth, the computation time did not seem to be affected by larger bandwidth.
+* Two memory-optimized instances were tested, which were identical other than bandwidth.
+For these, the computation time did not seem to be affected by larger bandwidth.

 **Directory contents**